-Q: When will the Emergency Nurse Practitioner specialty certification examination be available?
+Q: Where can I find information about the Emergency Nurse Practitioner specialty certification examination?

-A: The launch date is targeted for January 2017.
+A: The ENP examination was launched January 2017.
 Applications are now being accepted.
 The Candidate Handbook for the Emergency Specialty is available under the Resources tab.
+There is also a 'How To' apply instructional video on the homepage.

 A: For applicants who select Option #1 (CE & Practice) to demonstrate ENP certification eligibility with 100 contact hours of Emergency related CEs, appropriate educational programs focus on emergency/urgent care medical screening, decision-making, differential diagnosis, patient management, disposition, and professional/legal/ethical issues related to emergency NP practice.
-All of the CEs used to qualify for the ENP examination may be used for FNP certification renewal for those certified by AANPCP.
+All of the CEs used to qualify for the ENP examination may be used to renew FNP certification for those certified by AANPCB.

 A: Education course content that includes, but is not limited to CE credits for suturing, lumbar puncture, thoracentesis, chest tube placement/management, paracentesis, advanced vascular access, fracture/joint reduction, nail removal/repair, local/regional anesthesia techniques, wound management/incision and drainage, diagnostic/procedural ultrasound, among others will be accepted to meet the procedural skills CE eligibility requirements.
 Credits obtained from Advanced Trauma Life Support (ATLS) courses are acceptable, but ACLS, PALS, and BLS courses are not appropriate.
 All continuing education credits must be from an approved CE provider, such as AANP, ACEP, and AMA.
 Education programs that do not have appropriate CE credits will not be accepted.
 A list of ENP procedural skills can be found in the Resources tab on the home page.